10 Konglish Words You’ll Hear at Home — From Hand Phone (핸드폰) to Remote Control (리모컨)

 Dialogue

-B: Can you warm up my dumplings in the microwave too?
+B: Can you heat mine up in the microwave too?

 💛 Story Note